Kenneth Griffith: Documentaries and political activity

 In 1965, Huw Wheldon and the director of BBC2, David Attenborough, asked Griffith if he would like to make a film for the BBC on any subject that he chose.
 This resulted in a series of BBC films on subjects as diverse as the Boer War in Soldiers of the Widow (1967), Cecil Rhodes in A Touch of Churchill, a Touch of Hitler (1971), the controversial story of Thomas Paine in The Most Valuable Englishman Ever, David Ben-Gurion (The Light), Napoleon Bonaparte (The Man on the Rock), Pandit Nehru, Roger Casement (Heart of Darkness, 1992) and on one occasion a film commissioned by Thames Television on the story of the Three Wise Men of the New Testament, A Famous Journey (1979).
 Griffith was expelled from Iran by the country's Foreign Minister while making the documentary.

 In 1973, Griffith made a documentary film about the life and death of Irish military and political leader Michael Collins titled Hang Up Your Brightest Colours (a line taken from a letter from George Bernard Shaw to one of Collins' sisters after Collins' assassination) for ATV, but the Independent Broadcasting Authority did not permit it to be screened (it was not shown until the BBC broadcast it in 1993).

-In 1974, for a programme titled Curious Journey, he interviewed nine surviving IRA members from the 1916–23 period, i.e. the Easter Rebellion, Anglo-Irish War and Irish Civil War; they were Maire Comerford, Joseph Sweeney, Sean Kavanagh, John O'Sullivan, Brigid Thornton, Sean Harling, Martin Walton, David Nelligan (or Neligan) and Tom Barry.
-He was allowed to buy this last film back, as long as he did not mention who had commissioned it (the Welsh TV company HTV).
+In 1974, for a programme titled Curious Journey, he interviewed nine surviving IRA members from the Irish revolutionary period; they were Maire Comerford, Joseph Sweeney, Sean Kavanagh, John O'Sullivan, Brigid Lyons Thornton, Sean Harling, Martin Walton, David Neligan and Tom Barry.
+His sympathetic portrayal caused concern in the context of the Northern Ireland Troubles, and ATV boss Sir Lew Grade decided to withdraw the film, which was not shown publicly until 1994.
+In response Griffith made a documentary, The Public's Right to Know, for Thames TV.
+He was allowed to buy back Curious Journey, as long as he did not mention who had commissioned it (the Welsh TV company HTV).

 At one point in his career, Griffith accused the anti-censorship group Index of censoring him by delaying the publication of two book reviews he had written for its magazine.

-His sympathetic portrayal caused some concern, given The Troubles and ATV boss Sir Lew Grade decided to withdraw the film, which was not shown publicly until 1994.
-In response Griffith made a documentary, The Public's Right to Know, for Thames TV.
 The political troubles left him "a frustrated and bemused figure".
 Screenonline described Griffith as "a world class documentary film-maker" who knew that "refusing to compromise his views has damaged his career".